GoogleCloudPlatform/software-delivery-blueprint/README.md

 ## Deploying the Blueprint

 To deploy the blueprint the Application Factory and Multi-tenant Admin projects are deployed using the launch script.
-The launch script is one time use script that creates the git repositories and projects to used in those components.
+The launch script is one time use scripts that create the git repositories and projects to used in those components.

 1. From Cloud Shell or a Bash environment run `launch-scripts/bootstrap.sh`.

-    See [launch-scripts readme - bootstrap.sh][launch-scripts-infra-instructions] for more detailed instructions.
+    See [launch-scripts readme - bootstrap.sh][bootstrap-instructions] for more detailed instructions.

 2. Deploy the multi-tenant infrastructure using the multi-tenant IaC pipeline.

     See [platform-template readme - Infrastructure Pipleine][platform-template-infra-pipeline] for more details.

-3. Deploy the automation workflows using the common-setup IaC pipeline.

-    See [common-setup readme - Automation workflow Pipleine][common-setup-infra-pipeline] for more details.

-4. Create applications using the application factory.
+3. Create applications using the application factory.

     See [app-factory-template readme - Create a new Application][app-factory-template-add-app] for step by step instructions.